Margaret AlstonProfessor, School of Humanities and Social Science, University of Newcastle

-James BuchanAdjunct Professor, WHO Collaborating Centre, University of Technology, Sydney
+James BuchanAdjunct Professor, World Health Organization Collaborating Centre, University of Technology, Sydney

 Professor James Buchan is an Adjunct Professor of the WHO Collaborating Centre at University of Technology Sydney (UTS), Australia, and Senior Visiting Fellow at the Health Foundation in the UK.
 He has more than thirty years’ experience working in government, management and as a policy advisor/consultant in health care human resources (HRH), having worked in more than 70 countries.

 James specialised in developing strategic intelligence and policy advice at national level and internationally on the HRH implications of health sector reorganisation and health care reform; health workforce pay, incentives and reward strategy; workforce planning; employment relations; labour market analysis; and skill mix/extended roles.

 James has extensive experience working with Ministries of Health and equivalent at national level and is an experienced invited speaker at national and international conferences on HR issues in the health sector.
 He acts as a consultant and adviser for many national and international bodies and organisations such as: World Bank, WHO, OECD and EU.
 Recent work has been in Australia, China, England, India, Malaysia, Kazakhstan, Moldova, Portugal, Scotland and Sri Lanka.
 He is currently working on a WHO project on retention of health workers in rural/remote areas, and as an adviser to the Scottish government's National Workforce Planning Group.

 Sir Harry BurnsProfessor of Global Public Health, University of Strathclyde, Scotland